ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart.md

 ## 4. Set up ember-intl {#4-set-up-ember-intl}

+`ember-intl` provides the `intl` service, which acts as the source of truth when it comes to internationalization.

-Before your app renders, you need to tell `ember-intl` which locale(s) to use.
-Since timing is a factor, we set up `ember-intl` in the `application` route's `beforeModel` hook.
+Before your app renders, you need to tell the `intl` service which translations are available and which locale(s) to use.
+Since timing is a factor, we will set up `ember-intl` in the `application` route's `beforeModel` hook.

 ### v1 apps {#4-set-up-ember-intl-v1-apps}

-Recall that `@ember-intl/v1-compat` automatically loads translations.
-What remains for you is to call `setLocale` to specify which language(s) the app should use initially.
+When the app starts, `@ember-intl/v1-compat` automatically loads your translations, then passes them to the `intl` service.
+So your only job is to call `setLocale` to specify which language(s) the app should use initially.

 ::: code-group